Derived Palintiple Families and Their Palinomials: Introduction

 \section{Introduction}

 In a previous paper on palintiple numbers \cite{holt} (also known as reverse multiples \cite{kendrick_1,sloane,young_1,young_2}) it is noted that ``the carries [of a palintiple]...play as critical a role as the digits themselves.''
 Indeed, the full measure of this statement is realized when one notices that the carries of a palintiple are often themselves the digits of a palintiple of a lower base.
 Consider the example of the $(10,139)$-palintiple $(28, 25, 108, 113, 2)_{139}$ which has carries given by $(c_4, c_3, c_2, c_1,c_0)=(8, 7, 1, 2, 0)$.
-One immediately notices that the nontrivial carries are digits of the well known $(4,10)$-palintiple 8712.
+One immediately notices that the nontrivial carries are digits of the well-known $(4,10)$-palintiple 8712.

-The recent work of Sloane \cite{sloane} translates the palintiple problem into graph-theoretical language by means of \textit{Young graphs} which are a succinct visualization of palintiple structure showing how the possible carries generate the possible digits of a palintiple of arbitrary length.
+The recent work of Sloane \cite{sloane} translates the palintiple problem into graph-theoretical language by means of \textit{Young graphs}, which are a succinct visualization of palintiple structure, showing how the possible carries generate the possible digits of a palintiple of arbitrary length.
 Young graphs are a modification of tree graphs introduced by Young \cite{young_1,young_2} which are a representation of an efficient palintiple search method with the possible carries represented as nodes and the potential digits being associated with the edges.
+The full definition of a Young graph can be found in Definition 5 of \cite{kendrick_1}.

 We note that Hoey \cite{hoey_1,hoey_2} presented a similar idea using finite state machines.
-Representations of machines which recognize palintiples bear strong resemblance to Young graphs; compare the Young graph determined by $(5,8)$-palintiples found in \cite{sloane} to the machine which recognizes $(5,8)$-palintiples \cite{hoey_2}.
+Representations of machines which recognize palintiples bear strong resemblance to Young graphs; the Young graph representing $(5,8)$-palintiples in Figure 6 of Sloane's paper \cite{sloane} looks very much like the machine which recognizes $(5,8)$-palintiples \cite{hoey_2}.

+Kendrick \cite{kendrick_1} extends Sloane's work \cite{sloane} by proving several of his conjectures.
+Most notably, Kendrick \cite{kendrick_1} proves two of Sloane's main conjectures: Theorem 14 shows that the $(n,b)$-Young graph, $Y(n,b)$, is isomorphic to the ``1089 graph'' if and only if $n+1$ divides $b$, and Theorem 31 characterizes \textit{complete} Young graphs.
+(That is, the nontrivial carry-nodes form a subgraph isomorphic to the complete directed graph on $m$ nodes, $K_m$, with some additional details which can be found in Definition 3.3 of Sloane \cite{sloane}.
+We note that complete Young graphs are also denoted by $K_m$.)
+Kendrick goes on to list several conjectures of his own regarding other Young graph isomorphisms.
+At this point, we inform the reader that Theorem 14 of Kendrick \cite{kendrick_1} concerning 1089 graphs will be used repeatedly throughout this paper.